 - FDI Inflow:

 Samoa is a small South Pacific archipelago with a population of less than 200,000.
-Independent from administration by New Zealand since 1962, it is now a multi-party democracy, although its government is dominated politically by the Human Rights Protection Party (HRPP).
+Independent since 1962, it is now a multi-party democracy dominated politically by the Human Rights Protection Party (HRPP).
 A few politicians were found guilty of bribery during the 2011 parliamentary elections, but the HRPP remains in power.
 Samoa is preparing for general elections in 2016.
-The economy is based mostly on fishing, agriculture, and tourism.
-Remittances from Samoans working abroad account for about 24 percent of national income.
+The economy is based on fishing, agriculture, and tourism.
+Remittances from Samoans working abroad account for about 20 percent of national income.
 A sizable tsunami in 2009 killed over 200 people and significantly damaged infrastructure and property.
 To facilitate better trade with Australia and New Zealand, Samoa officially moved west of the International Date Line in 2011.

-The top income and corporate tax rates are 27 percent.
-Other taxes include a value-added tax (VAT) and excise taxes.
-The overall tax burden equals 21.9 percent of total domestic income.
-Government spending has risen precipitously to 46.8 percent of GDP.
-The budget deficit has fallen to 6.5 percent of GDP from 10 percent of GDP, but public debt continues to be over 50 percent of total domestic output.
+The top individual income and corporate tax rates are 27 percent.
+Other taxes include a value-added tax and excise taxes.
+The overall tax burden equals 25.6 percent of total domestic income.
+Government spending now equals about 37.6 percent of GDP.
+The budget deficit has been declining to around 5 percent of GDP, but public debt continues to equal over 50 percent of total domestic output.

-The regulatory framework, improved by reforms in recent years, supports entrepreneurial activity, but application of the commercial codes is not always straightforward.
+The regulatory framework generally supports entrepreneurial activity, but application of the commercial codes is not always straightforward.
 A well-functioning modern labor market is not fully developed, and informal labor activity remains substantial.
 The 2015 IMF report on Samoa urged the government to proceed with privatization of the inefficient and highly subsidized electricity-generation company and other state-owned enterprises.

-The trade-weighted average tariff rate was 9.7 percent as of 2013.
+Samoa’s average tariff rate was 9.7 percent as of 2013.
 Investors may lease but not own land.
 Foreign investment is restricted in bus and taxi transportation, some retail services, and commercial fishing.
-Non-transparent regulations and a deficient investment regime continue to deter dynamic growth in private investment and long-term capital flows.
-Scarce access to banking and financial services continues to keep much of the population outside of the formal banking sector.
+Non-transparent regulations continue to deter dynamic growth in long-term capital flows.
+Scarce access to financial services continues to keep much of the population outside of the formal banking sector.